mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

           ```
         * By calling setSuccess() and setFailure() on ChannelPromise, you can make the status of an operation known
         as soon as the ChannelHandler method returns to the caller
-    * What happens if your ChannelOutboundHandler itself throws an exception?
-In this case, Netty itself will notify
-    any listeners that have been registered with the corresponding ChannelPromise